-- 4.3.5.1.
-Programme 5 will be the last programme flown in the competition.
-The selection of figures or figure combinations for this programme need not be made with reference to the Aresti System (Condensed); there will be no limitation on the number of figures and the total difficulty coefficient. - 4.3.5.2.
+- 2.4.1.1.
+Programme 5 will be the last programme flown in the competition (except as provided for in 2.1.2.4).
+The selection of figures or figure combinations for this programme need not be made with reference to the Aresti System (Condensed).
+There will be no limitation on the number of figures and the total difficulty coefficient. - 2.4.1.2.
 The start and finish of Programme 5 may be in normal or inverted flight on a horizontal, ascending or descending path, which must not deviate from the horizontal by more than 45 degrees.
-Competitors may begin or finish their programme at any height between 100 and 1000 metres above aerodrome level. - 4.3.5.3.
-There will be no submission of forms containing the sequence of figures to the Contest Director. - 4.3.5.4.
+Competitors may begin or finish their programme at any height between the upper and lower limits given in Rule 3.8.1.1. - 2.4.1.3.
+There will be no submission of forms containing the sequence of figures to the Contest Director.

+2.4.1.4.
 Smoke may be used at the option of each individual pilot.

-4.3.6.
+2.5.
 Time Between Programmes

-4.3.6.1.
-The organisers must allow sufficient time between programmes such that no competitor shall be required to fly Free or Freestyle Programmes less than four hours, or Unknown Programmes less than six hours, after landing from his/her previous flight.
+2.5.1.1.
+The Organiser must allow sufficient time between programmes such that no competitor shall be required to fly Free or Freestyle Programmes less than four hours, or Unknown Programmes less than six hours, after landing from his/her previous flight.